 20. Survey what people want to learn: Yep.
 Just ask them!
 The main question you want to know is “what type of content do you prefer to learn from?”
 Your audience majority replies with animation, then the answer’s obvious.

 Here’s the best bit.
-If you have learning analytics within your LXP, you can see what content is actually most popular, not just what they think they like too.
+If you have learning analytics within your learning platform, you can see what content is actually most popular, not just what they think they like too.